robrix/A-Swiftly-Tilting-Parser/A Swiftly Tilting Parser.md

 	- Some combine other parsers

-- Together, they match specific patterns
+- Put together, they match patterns in text

 ---